 The way we use technology and store sensitive data in our business changes frequently.
 Personally, we read emails on a mobile device throughout the day whether near our desk or not.
 In fact, we probably read the majority of our emails on the go compared to the days when we only responded to emails while sitting at a desk.

-Working for a professional services firm, where the confidentiality of client information is paramount, it’s required to sign a business IT policy.
-Our IT policy must be updated regularly to keep pace with the ever-changing data security landscape.
+Working for a professional services firm, where the confidentiality of client information is critical, it’s required to sign a business IT policy.
+Our IT policy must be updated regularly to keep pace with the ever-changing landscape of data security.

 Why worry about a mobile device security policy?

-Ask your IT staff and they will tell you that without one, it’s a free for all.
+Without a mobile device security policy, your IT staff will tell you that it’s a free for all.
 Many organizations allow their employees to connect to corporate networks (especially for email) with their personally owned laptops and cell phones.
 This creates huge issues in terms of managing and securing the corporate data that ultimately can find its way onto these devices.

 A good policy serves to educate the workforce and set boundaries for what is acceptable in terms of equipment and behavior.